thruston/tex-tristram/README.md

 - p.16, last line  "ate very" --> "at every"
 - p.20, lines 7,8  "left it, seems," --> "left, it seems,"
-- p.28  line 1      "form" --> "form," to match the comma on the previous   catch word
+- p.28, line 1     "form" --> "form," to match the comma on the previous catch word
 - p.35, line 16    "uudoubtedly" --> "undoubtedly", compositor confused u and n
 - p.57, line 1     "folly;" but previous catch-word has "folly:" (colon for semicolon)
+- p.144, line 8    opening paren in roman, but closing in italic type
 - p.166, line 9    "ofter" --> "after", compositor confused o and a
+- p.170, line 16   "his own" --> "their own", revision error?

 ### Vol. II - 1760 Dodsley (first London edition)